pyzo/pyzo-website/pages/features.md

   * File browser: browse files and search inside files.
   * Logger: a logger shell that displays Pyzo's log messaged and can be used for development or for changing advanced settings.
-  * <We hope to receive useful contributions from users to add as standard tools.>